Notable People

 Schmidt built a career around those moments.

-That is a real craft, and it has shaped how the last two decades of American political accountability have been understood.
+That is a craft, and it has shaped how the last two decades of American political accountability have been understood.